kuiper2000/tropical-dynamics/_sources/Variability/QBO.md

 {eq}`QBO_mechanical_energy_zonal_mean3` suggests that $\rho_0 \int_0^{2\pi} uw dx$ is constant below critical level.
 Right above the critical level, it needs to taper toward 0 in a short range of traveling distance.
 Given the Richardson number is always greater than 1, the second equation of {eq}`QBO_mechanical_energy_zonal_mean3` indeed satisfies the condition we need. {eq}`QBO_mechanical_energy_zonal_mean3` also suggests the momentum absorbed at the critical level is $A[1+e^{-2\pi\sqrt{\mathbf{Ri}-\frac{1}{4}}}]$.

 However, the absorption of momentum at a single level will lead to a shock-like signal and modeling difficulty.
 Also, we need to determine the sign of A to make all necessary conditions consistent.

+### A spectral solution of momentum deposition
-To circumvent this problem, we can approach it with a spectral perspective of wave propagation.
+To circumvent the problem in previous section, we can approach it with a spectral perspective of wave propagation.
 ```{math}
 :label: QBO_mechanical_energy_zonal_mean4
 \begin{align}